kjellr/emoji-expander/README.md

 ## Acknowledgements

-- I forked this from [Eric Bailey](https://github.com/ericwbailey)'s classic [Millennials to Snake People](https://github.com/ericwbailey/millennials-to-snake-people) repo.
+- I forked this from [Eric Bailey](https://github.com/ericwbailey)'s classic [Millennials to Snake People](https://github.com/ericwbailey/millennials-to-snake-people) repo, which itself is a fork of [Cloud to Butt](https://github.com/panicsteve/cloud-to-butt).
 - The emoji list and short names were sourced from [Emoji Data](https://github.com/iamcal/emoji-data).